-- Further planning continued to develop the PL 2 Alton reserves in 2020/2021 initially by producing oil from Alton Oilfield. - Bounty group now holds 100% of the Alton Oilfield, 100% of the Alton JV Block and 81.75%% of the Kooroon JV all within PL 2 Alton. - As a result Bounty group is holding in the Alton Oilfield; development reserves of 167,000 bbls of recoverable oil in the early Triassic age Basal Evergreen sand reservoir plus a potential 1.136 million bbls of 2P reserves located in the three sands of the Boxvale/Evergreen Formations. - And an estimated recoverable resource of 186,000 bbls from P50 OOIP of 625,000 bbls in the Middle Triassic age Showgrounds Sandstone reservoir at the Eluanbrook Prospect within that part of PL2 known as the Kooroon JV. - Oil price declines curtailed commencement of oil production in 2020 however in early 2021 Bounty will continue development of these resources.
+- Bounty commenced detailed planning to re-commence oil production in PL 2 Alton in 2022/2023 initially by producing oil from the Alton Evergreen Reservoirs. - Bounty continued work on the Well Integrity Management System and undertook compliance monitoring. - At PL 2 Alton Bounty group holds; developed reserves of 167,000 bbls of recoverable oil in the early Triassic age Basal Evergreen reservoir plus a potential 1.136 million bbls of 2P reserves located in the three sands of the Boxvale/Evergreen Formations.
+In terms of oil reserves and resources PL 2 Alton is considered to be valued far in excess of the net value. - Bounty commenced detailed studies on exploiting proven oil in the Middle Triassic Showgrounds Formation below the main Evergreen Pool. - There is also an estimated recoverable resource of 186,000 bbls from P50 OOIP of 625,000 bbls in the Showgrounds Sandstone reservoir at the Eluanbrook Prospect within that part of PL 2 known as the Kooroon JV.